 What To Do

-You can also take time to find keywords that your competitors aren’t yet ranking for.
-And are there questions customers are asking about your industry that you can’t find the answer to?
-You can answer these questions to get a foothold on search engines.
+You can also take time to find keywords your competitors aren’t yet ranking for.
+Additionally, note any product, industry, or customer questions for which you can’t easily find an answer.
+Answer these questions to get a foothold on search engines.

 Keyword Research Tools

-Use these tools to see how competitive a certain keyword is to rank for.
-You can also find long tail keywords that are easier to rank for, and can start scoring you points towards a higher ranking on Google.
+Use these tools to see how competitive a particular keyword is to rank for.
+You can also find long-tail keywords that are easier to rank for, which can start scoring you points toward a higher ranking on Google.

 Make a list of what topics you want to rank for.

-Now that you have your topic ideas, think of keywords that fit into those topics.
-Use the online tools provided above to find out each keyword or phrase’s volume and ranking difficulty to determine which keywords you should go for.
+Now that you have your topic ideas think of keywords that fit into those topics.
+Use the online tools provided above to find out each keyword or phrase’s volume and ranking difficulty to determine which keywords you should target.

 4. Analyze Their Engagement Levels